Sitakunda Upazila: Geography and climate

 Sitakunda Upazila occupies an area of 483.97 km2, which includes 61.61 km2 of forest.
-It is bordered by Mirsharai to the north, Pahartali to the south, Fatickchhari, Hathazari and Panchlaish to the east, and the Sandwip Channel in the Bay of Bengal to the west.
+It is bordered by Mirsharai Upazila to the north, Pahartali Thana to the south, Fatikchhari North Upazila, Hathazari Upazila and Panchlaish Thana to the east, and the Sandwip Channel in the Bay of Bengal to the west.
 The Sitakunda range is a 32 km long ridge in the center of the upazila, which reaches an altitude of 352 m above sea level at Chandranath or Sitakunda peak, the highest peak in Chittagong District.
 Part of Sitakunda is covered by the low hill ranges, while the rest is in the Bengal flood plain.
 To the north, Rajbari Tila at 274 m and Sajidhala at 244 m are the highest peaks in this range, which drops abruptly to a height of less than 92 m in the vicinity of Chittagong City to the south.
 About 5 km north of Sitakunda Town is the Labanakhya saltwater hot spring, which has been proposed as a source of geothermal energy.
 There are two waterfalls in the hills: Sahasradhara (thousand streams) and Suptadhara (hidden stream).
 Both have been identified as sites requiring special attention for protection and preservation by the National Heritage Foundation of Bangladesh.

 An area prone to cyclones and storm surges, Sitakunda was affected by cyclones in 1960, 1963, 1970, 1988, 1991, 1994 and 1997; the cyclones of 29 May 1963, 12 November 1970, 29 April 1991 made landfall.

 The intra-deltaic coastline is very close to the tectonic interface of the Indian and Burmese plates, as well as the active Andaman–Nicobar fault system, and is often capable of generating tsunamis.
 Cyclone preparedness measures are inadequate for the 200,000 residents of Sitakunda who were estimated to be living in high risk areas after the 1991 cyclone.
 For every 5,000 people, Sitakunda has only one cyclone shelter, each of which is capable of holding 50 to 60 people.
 Syedpur Union has eleven, Muradpur eight, Baraiyadhala seven, and Kumira five.
 Sitakunda municipality, Barabkunda, Bhatiary and Bansbaria have four shelters each.
 Salimpur has three and Sonaichhari Union has two shelters.